Lake O’ the Pines, Texas, USA

 Also known as: Ferrell's Bridge Reservoir-historic

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Lake O’ the Pines.
+Welcome to the ultimate guide to Lake O’ the Pines!
+Article topics include:

 For many people in the Texas Piney Woods region, ‘let’s go to the lake!’ means Lake O’ The Pines.
 This extraordinary reservoir was built primarily for flood control and water supply, but recreation quickly claimed a spot near the front of the line.
 Over 70 miles of shoreline, including several arms, coves and incoming streams took the place of what had been formerly an ill-defined Big Cypress Bayou.
 The US Army Corps of Engineers (USACE) planned from the beginning to incorporate several public parks, complete with boat ramps and campsites.
 Private interests quickly developed resorts and fishing camps above the high water mark.
 And local municipalities soon had plans for locally-operated parks and boat ramps.
 Indeed, going to the lake quickly became a favorite pastime for area residents and was soon discovered by vacationing visitors.